 August 16, they dedicated to St. Rochus.
 He was a pilgrim and "healer" with his main “business” in Italy.
 He was expelled from Rome and lived in the forest when he was declared outlawed by the pagan Romans.
 The same pagan punishment we used in Norway towards criminals serious crimes such as serious theft, unintentional murder, etc. The background was that the criminal was banished from the tribe for one year - this, in order for the person to reflect on what he had done and return, after one year and one day, as an improved human being.
 According to Germanic, and also the pagan Roman law of the time, the same crime the second time meant the death penalty.
 St. Rocus died in prison.
 He received a 5 year sentence for espionage and conspiracy, disguised as a pilgrim.
 The day the Christians in Norway called "Rugsok".
 By this renaming, both the criminal spy and the pilgrim got their name for the day, while at the same time this day was used by the pagans to sow the winter rye (of Norwegian “rug”), hence the name.

 August 24, they dedicated to the Apostle Bartolomeus.
 This day is a pagan high festival called Búfárdagr (Bufardag) - the day our ancestors went down from the mountains after the summer to prepare butchering, preservation and winter storage – with all the cattle.
-We will return to this in a later article.

 In general, we have an idea of "grand" mere barbaric sacrifice of animals, people and children.
 This general view is, like so many things around our ancestors' pursuits, exaggerated and erroneous.
 A blót seems to have been something quite different.
 Rather a quiet moment, in gratitude to nature, where you give back in the cycle, symbolic or practical.
 This is not a physical human sacrifice - but a symbolic sacrifice of an idol / figure etc. A symbolic change - whether in season, nature or among people.
 In the saga literature there are references to "king sacrifices" (like King Domalde in the Ynglinge saga).
 We must remember that the oldest sagas are mythological in their form, and that Domalde himself can be regarded as a personification of "the crops", or a king who has played out his role and is symbolically replaced in a direct democracy.
 However, we must also be aware that other references also indicate that it was precisely Christians who recorded our oral traditions handed down in the Middle Ages.
 They did what they could to make our pre-Christian ancestors as barbaric and primitive as possible.
 The closest we come to speculations today about human sacrifices as a general practice are the many findings in bogs from the Bronze Age.
 They carry the mark of execution, and ritual actions mainly after death occurred.
 The most logical explanation for these findings may, on a general basis, appear to be rituals associated with the death penalty.
 It is also logical that the bog bodies are placed in water / wetlands due to this element's symbolism related to death, ancestry and the realm between.
 That the execution was dedicated to a god or godess of death is rather natural to imagine.
 To the extent that it is possible to ascertain ritual actions related to the executions, the archeology and research we have today shows that these acts appear to have been performed after the execution was completed.
 What we are left with is academic speculation.